KustoszApp/docs/source/installation/vps.md

 Kustosz comes with appropriate celery beat tasks pre-installed, so no further configuration is needed.

+### Set up periodic channel update with cron

+Most of the time, you want channel update process to run periodically.
+Otherwise you won't see new content in your reader.

 Another option is using system scheduler, like cron.
 Just ensure following command is run every five minutes or so:

 ```bash